GodswillUmoh/keras_FNN_Model/README.md

 This project uses a feedforward neural network (FNN) to classify iris flowers based on petal and sepal measurements.
 It's a great beginner-friendly example for working with tabular data.

 ## About The Dataset
-> he Iris dataset contains 150 samples of iris flowers, categorized into 3 species:
+> The Iris dataset contains 150 samples of iris flowers, categorized into 3 species:
 + Setosa
 + Versicolor
 + Virginica